al1brn/geonodes/README.md

 ### Acces to the zones sockets

 The zone sockets are initialized as properties of the **Repeat** or **Simulation**.
-The can be get and set using the standard python syntax, for instance `rep.index` refers to the socket named **index** in the example above.
+They can be get and set using the standard python syntax, for instance `rep.index` refers to the socket named **index** in the example above.

 Since a zone is composed of two nodes, each one replicating the same sockets as inputs and outputs,